gvwilson/sensibleadventures/gleam/gleam.md

 that it hurt.

 "Never mind that," Gleam said frantically.
 "You have to come quickly.
-Granna Shimmer fell and hit her head."
+Grandma Shimmer fell and hit her head."

 "What happened?" the schoolteacher asked.
 Bumps on heads were something he understood.